Analytical Model - Tags as Analysis

 Another way to look at tags is as hypotheses.
-If a tag represents the outcome of an assessment, then every tag can be seen as having an underlying question or hypothesis it is attempting to answer.
-Making the decision to apply the tag equates to assessing the tag’s underlying hypothesis to be true.
-Making these assessments often involves the judgment of a human analyst; hence evaluating and tagging data within the hypergraph is one of the primary analyst tasks.
+If a tag represents the outcome of an assessment, then every tag can be seen as having an underlying question - a hypothesis - it is attempting to answer.
+Deciding to apply the tag is equivalent to deciding that the underlying hypothesis is true.

-Hypotheses may be simple or complex; most often individual tags represent relatively simple concepts that are then used collectively to support (or refute) more complex theories.
-Because the concept of encoding assessments, judgments, or analytical conclusions within a graph or hypergraph may be unfamiliar to some, a few examples may be helpful.
+Hypotheses may be simple or complex; tags typically represent relatively simple concepts that are used collectively to support (or refute) more complex theories.
+Because the concept of encoding analytical conclusions within a system like Synapse may be unfamiliar, a few examples may be helpful.

-The broad cyber threat question “can this newly identified domain be associated with any known threat cluster?” can be thought of as comprised of n number of individual hypotheses based on the number of known threat clusters:
+The question “can this newly identified FQDN be associated with any known threat cluster?” can be thought of as n number of individual hypotheses based on the number of known threat clusters:

 If an analyst determines that the domain is associated with Threat Cluster 46, placing a Threat Cluster 46 tag (e.g.,

 cno.threat.t46) on that FQDN effectively means that the hypothesis “This domain is associated with